awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-create-sql-command.md

 # CREATE MATERIALIZED VIEW<a name="materialized-view-create-sql-command"></a>

-Creates a materialized view based on one or more Amazon Redshift tables or external tables that you can create using Spectrum or federated query\.
+Creates a materialized view based on one or more Amazon Redshift tables\.
+You can also base materialized views on external tables created using Spectrum or federated query\.
 For information about Spectrum, see [Querying external data using Amazon Redshift Spectrum](c-using-spectrum.md)\.
 For information about federated query, see [Querying data with federated queries in Amazon Redshift](federated-overview.md)\.

 ## Syntax<a name="mv_CREATE_MATERIALIZED_VIEW-synopsis"></a>

 ```
 CREATE MATERIALIZED VIEW mv_name
 [ BACKUP { YES | NO } ]
 [ table_attributes ]
 [ AUTO REFRESH { YES | NO } ]
 AS query
 ```